utkarshpratap2002/learnedinDITISS/cosa-docs/linux/day15/postfix.md

 # Filename: sasl_passwd

-# Add the below line
+# Add the below line and remember to change the email@gmail.com with your gmail
 [smtp.gmail.com]:587 email@gmail.com:password
 ```